Vagr9K/gatsby-advanced-starter/README.md

 A starter skeleton with advanced features for [Gatsby](https://github.com/gatsbyjs/gatsby/).

-**NOTE**: This branch contains Gatsby v2 compatible version of the starter.
+**NOTE**: This branch contains Gatsby 3 compatible version of the starter.
+To get the Gatsby v2 compatible version, use the [`v2`](https://github.com/Vagr9K/gatsby-advanced-starter/tree/v2) branch.
 To get the Gatsby v1 compatible version, use the [`v1`](https://github.com/Vagr9K/gatsby-advanced-starter/tree/v1) branch.

 ## Lighthouse Audit Score